goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 **Masked Language Modeling**

 This is one of the methods of pre-training BERT.
-We take the input sentence and randomly mask out 15% of the sentences, then using the output of the position we try to predict what could have been the possible text.
+We take the input sentence and randomly mask out 15% of the tokens, then using the output of the position we try to predict what could have been the possible text.

 In practice, 80% of the times the token is masked, 10% of the times it is replaced with a random token and other 10% of the time it's left unchanged.

+Let's see this in action:
+- Original: "The cat sat on the mat"
+- Masked: "The cat [MASK] on the mat"
+- BERT sees both "The cat" and "on the mat" to predict "sat"

+This bidirectional context is why BERT became so powerful for understanding tasks.

 ![Image of BERT](/assets/blog_assets/evolution_of_llms/41.webp)